VishalRMahajan/SFIT-MU-BE-IT-AllSemesters/Semester 4/README.md

      - Programming in 8086 assembly language for arithmetic and logical operations, including 16-bit BCD addition, logical expressions, and conversions.
      - Loop operations in 8086 assembly language for tasks like moving data between memory blocks, counting 1s and 0s, finding even and odd numbers, and searching for a given number.
      - String manipulation and procedure programming in 8086 assembly language for tasks like checking for palindromes, computing factorials, and generating Fibonacci numbers.
-     - Interfacing with the 8086 microprocessor for tasks like interfacing with a seven-segment display, keyboard matrix, or digital-to-analog converter (DAC).

 ## Directory Structure:
 - **Python Lab/**